BenchAgents: Multi-Agent Systems for Structured Benchmark Creation: More Details on Benchmark Generation ( )

 Similarly to \taskone{}, the \gagent{} takes the agent configuration and data generation plan as input and writes the code to initialise the data generation procedure.
 The data generation procedure is initialised as follows.
 First, the \gagent{} writes a function \texttt{sample\_parameters} for parameter sampling.
 Note that the parameters here include a number of constraints for each constraint group.
 Next, the \gagent{} writes a function \texttt{generate\_topic(parameters)} which prompts the LLM to generate a topic grounded on the instance parameters.
 Then, the \gagent{} writes a function \texttt{generate\_constraints(parameters, topic)}, which prompts a LLM to sequentially generate constraints with all previous constraints in-context.

 During data generation, the \gagent{} first samples parameters and then generates a topic.
 Next, the \gagent{} sequentially generates constraints given the parameters and topic, keeping all previously generated constraints for the instance in-context.
 Finally, finally, the prompt is generated by \gagent{} with constraints and topic in-context.
 An example of a constraint for each constraint group may be found in Table \ref{tab:text_constraints}.
 Note that often the number of constraints for each constraint group is more than one i.e. \gagent{} will generate multiple constraints in the same constraint group.
 The instance is a triple \texttt{(prompt, parameters, constraints)}.
 This procedure is repeated for every instance in the dataset.
+After filtering with \vagent{}, we have 2,000 verified instances in \tasktwo{}.